Using Environment Files in a React Application

 - Ensure it starts with

-. - Verify it’s defined in the correct
+REACT_APP_. - Verify it’s defined in the correct

-. - Confirm that your
+.envfile for the currentNODE_ENV. - Confirm that your

-file is in the project root directory. - Restart the development server after making changes.
+.envfile is in the project root directory. - Restart the development server after making changes.

 Conclusion

-files, you can keep your code clean, avoid hardcoding sensitive data, and streamline deployment for different environments.
+Environment files are a powerful way to manage configuration in a React application.
+By leveraging .env files, you can keep your code clean, avoid hardcoding sensitive data, and streamline deployment for different environments.
 Just remember to use them securely and follow best practices to get the most out of this feature!